-CEO fraud is a type of cyber scam whereby a criminal will spoof a company email address, impersonate a member of an organisation, such as the CEO in the hope that the unlucky employee who receives the email won’t realise they aren’t in fact talking to the CEO and do action their request to transfer money, click malicious links or send out confidential information.
-It is also known as Email Spoofing and is named Business Email Compromise by the FBI.
+CEO fraud is a type of cyber scam whereby a criminal will spoof a company email address and impersonate a member of an organisation, such as the CEO.
+Their hope is that the employee that receives the email won’t realise they aren’t in fact talking to the CEO and actions their request to transfer money to a spoofed client bank account, that they click a malicious link or send out sensitive personal information.
+CEO fraud is also known as Email Spoofing and is named Business Email Compromise by the FBI.

 What is the process?